Robert Godwin Sr.: Cleveland Murder Victim Hugged Son, Said ‘I’ll See You Next Time’ Just Before His Death

 “All my life, all I’ve ever known for my dad to be a provider,” Debbie Godwin said.

 Robert Godwin had nine children and 13 grandchildren.
 His youngest son, Terell, had a difficult time even speaking about his father’s death.
-His mother, Angela Smalls, delivered a message to WKYC on his behalf.
+Terell’s mother, Angela Smalls, delivered a message to WKYC on his behalf.

 “Godwin’s youngest son Terell got so emotional during the interview he could barely speak.
-But Smalls said if Steve Stephens, the man who is accused of murdering Godwin, is watching…she would want him to hear her son:
+But Smalls said if Steve Stephens, the man who is accused of murdering Godwin, is watching…she would want him to hear her son.”

 Many other family members got emotional after the shooting death of Robert Godwin Sr. Another grandson took to Twitter to call on people to stop circulating the video of his death.